What is your website's Visual Speed?

 What should I be aiming for?

 You'll want your website's pages Visual Speed to be under 2.5 seconds.
 This is typically deemed fast enough for people not to notice.
-However always aim for the lowest possible without totally sacrificing on quality of course.
+If possible always aim for the lowest possible without totally sacrificing on quality of course.

 - Good = 2.5 seconds